subbutvl/awesome-unity-virtual-production/README.md

 - A 3D Lighting Artist Specialist

-- A Unity 3D HDRP Pipeline specialist
+- A Unity 3D HDRP (DXR) Pipeline specialist

 - A Game Developer Specialized in VR Games to setup your VIVE Trackers.